Okeanos Vanuatu transports supplies to the Sherperd Islands after category 5 cyclone Harold that hit Vanuatu in April.

 Our voyage demonstrated the genius of Pacific vaka design and the power of the almost lost culture of celestial navigation.

 Collectively we safely sailed 210,000 nautical miles of open ocean and showed the world the great power and potential of the vaka.

-While visiting small island nations, powerful and transformative ideas collectively emerged as to how traditionally designed fossil fuel free modern vakas could best be incorporated into the day to day lives of the Pacific peoples.
-Today, the Okeanos journey continues building upon the success and trained community of Te Mana O Te Moana.
+While visiting small island nations, powerful and transformative ideas collectively emerged as to how traditionally designed eco-friendly modern vakas could best be incorporated into the day-to-day lives of Pacific people.
+Today, the Okeanos journey continues, building upon the success and trained community of Te Mana O Te Moana.

-We have designed two new vakas from information shared by many different island groups, resulting in sailing vessels specific to Pacific inter-island transport that are culturally meaningful, environmentally sustainable while satisfying all sea transportation needs.
-Our new vaka technology connects the best of the past with the best of the future including solar panels and, most recently, coconut oil-fueled engines, perfectly suited for fossil-fuel free transport of people, food, medicine, and supplies between South Pacific Islands.
+We have designed a new vaka from information shared by many different island groups, resulting in a sailing vessel specific to Pacific inter-island transport that are culturally meaningful, environmentally sustainable while satisfying all sea transportation needs.
+We call this type of boat Vaka Motu (Boat for the Island).
+Our new vaka technology connects the best of the past with the best of the future including solar panels, perfectly suited for sustainable transport of people, food, medicine, and supplies between South Pacific Islands.

 Dieter Paulmann’s love for oceans and underwater filmmaking led to the establishment of the Okeanos Foundation to support a variety of ocean advocacy, research and communication projects.
 Since 2007, Okeanos has been supporting symposia on ocean noise, climate change, and the role of phytoplankton while collaborating with globally recognized science communicators such as Carl Safina.